 The Foundation is the nation’s preeminent public interest law firm advocating for the use of sound science in judicial and regulatory proceedings.
 This includes opposing “junk” science and fostering admissibility of and reliance on sound medical and other expert scientific testimony in toxic tort, product liability, and other litigation involving scientific matters.
 Over the past four decades the Foundation has represented almost two dozen Nobel laureates and numerous other prominent scientists in cases involving the admissibility of expert evidence and proof of causation.
 The Foundation submitted amicus briefs in the landmark Daubert trilogy of U. S. Supreme Court cases — Daubert v.
 Merrell Dow Pharmaceuticals, Inc., General Electric Co. v.
 Joiner and Kumho Tire Co. v.
 Carmichael.
 In Daubert, the Court quoted the Foundation’s brief on the meaning of “scientific . . . knowledge” as used in Federal Rule of Evidence 702.

-The Foundation is a leader among public interest law firms and associations in promoting school choice through the legal system.
-Atlantic Legal’s work in this area is focused on supporting charter schools.
-A major part of this effort is publishing and updating a series of state law guides, written by nationally known labor law attorneys, to educate charter school leaders about what they need to know to deal with efforts by public employee unions to burden charter schools with intrusive union work rules that stifle innovation.
-The Foundation also occasionally provides legal counsel to and represents charter schools and charter school advocates, always on a pro bono basis.
+The Foundation is a leader among public interest law firms in promoting effective education, including parental rights and school choice.
+Atlantic Legal’s work in this area has been primarily focused on supporting charter schools.
+A major part of this effort is publishing and updating a series of state-law Leveling the Playing Field guides, written by nationally known labor law attorneys, to educate charter school leaders about what they need to know to deal with efforts by public employee unions to burden charter schools with intrusive union work rules that stifle innovation.

 Issues Affecting the Business Community